RickBarretto/unitt/readme.md

 ## Trying Unitt

-*Unitt* may be splited into two sections: *the tester* and *the tests*.
+*Unitt* may be splited into two sections: *runner* and *the tests*.

-*The tester* is the section responsible to find, run and return error codes to the final user.
+*The runner* is the section responsible to find, run and return error codes to the final user.
 While *the tests* are responsible to group the rules and logic of the tests.

 ### Initial setup